 You must notify us of events relating to your grant and provide an opportunity for the Minister or their representative to attend.

 12.2 Reporting

 You must submit reports in line with the grant agreement.
-We will expect you to report on:
+We will remind you of your reporting obligations before a report is due.